litestar-org/litestar/docs/usage/openapi/ui_plugins.rst

 OAuth2 in Swagger UI
 --------------------

-When using Swagger, OAuth2 settings can be configured via :attr:`swagger_ui_init_oauth <litestar.openapi.controller.OpenAPIController.swagger_ui_init_oauth>`, which can be set to a dictionary containing the parameters described in the Swagger UI documentation for OAuth2 `here <https://swagger.io/docs/open-source-tools/swagger-ui/usage/oauth2/>`_.
+When using Swagger, OAuth2 settings can be configured via the :paramref:`~.openapi.plugins.SwaggerRenderPlugin.init_oauth` param of
+:meth:`SwaggerRenderPlugin <litestar.openapi.plugins.SwaggerRenderPlugin.__init__>`, which can be set to a dictionary containing the parameters described in the Swagger UI documentation for OAuth2 `here <https://swagger.io/docs/open-source-tools/swagger-ui/usage/oauth2/>`_.

 With that, you can preset your clientId or enable PKCE support.